Prosecutorial vindictiveness: Showing a presumption of vindictiveness

-Rebutting a Presumption of Vindictiveness
+Rebutting a presumption of vindictiveness

 Once a defendant has established a presumption of vindictiveness, a prosecutor may rebut the presumption by providing evidence of a non-retaliatory, objective reason for the increased charging decision.
 Lower courts differ on what constitutes an acceptable objective reason.
 Courts have accepted a showing that the prosecutor's charging decision was based on the discovery of new evidence, a prosecutor's inexperience, mistake of law, or an intervening event.

 The Supreme Court has not addressed the question of whether a change in the prosecutor imposing the increased charges, where the prosecutors are independent, is sufficient to rebut a presumption of vindictiveness.
 However, in Thigpen v.
-Roberts, the Court found that where there is a change in prosecutor from the initial charging decision and the increased charging decision but the prosecutors are subject to the same "institutional pressure" that could motivate vindictive prosecution, the viability of the presumption "does not hinge on the continued involvement of a particular individual."
+Roberts, the Court found that where there is a change in prosecutor from the initial charging decision and the increased charging decision, but the prosecutors are subject to the same "institutional pressure" that could motivate vindictive prosecution, the viability of the presumption "does not hinge on the continued involvement of a particular individual."
 The Eighth Circuit has found a presumption of vindictiveness inappropriate where two independent prosecutors are involved.

 Remedies

-Because the Supreme Court has held prosecutorial vindictiveness to constitute a violation of a defendant's right of due process, where a defendant succeeds on a claim of vindictiveness, his or her conviction will ordinarily be set aside.
+Because the Supreme Court has held prosecutorial vindictiveness to constitute a violation of a defendant's right to due process, where a defendant succeeds on a claim of vindictiveness, his or her conviction will ordinarily be set aside.
 This remedy controls even where the conviction "was entered pursuant to a counseled plea of guilty."